opengovernment/askthem/public/widgets/address/README.md

   * notice the meta tag with name "address-widget/config/environment"? copy the *content* from that tag to some temporary location where you can edit it
   * search and replace the string "%22address-widget%22" with "%22' + tagId + '%22" in
    the content you copied in its temporary location
+  * search and replace the string "%23address-widget-container" with "%23'+ tagId +'-container" in the content you copied in its temporary location
   * back in the widget.js file in your text editor, find the function call that starts with this:
   "_createMetaTag(tagId + '/config/environment',"
   * replace the *2nd* argument to this function call with the *new* content with